What is an IUL?

-Although many people shy away from insurance products, the reality is that IUL can provide you with a great deal of growth and tax-related advantages while at the same time keeping your principal safe in any type of market environment.
+Although many people shy away from insurance products, the reality is that IUL can provide you with a great deal of growth and tax-related advantages while at the same time keeping your principal safe in any market environment.

 It can also offer you an additional stream of tax-free income in retirement – no matter how high-income tax rates may go in the future.
-So in a world that is filled with financial uncertainty, cash value life insurance could be well worth looking into.
+So in a world that is filled with financial uncertainty, cash value accumulation life insurance could be well worth looking into.